mjoras/SCONE-PROTOCL/documents/charter.md

 QUIC, TSVWG,and CCWG WGs as appropriate.

-The WG will coordinate its work with owners of any APIs that use SCONEPRO in order to ensure that browser applications will be able to use SCONEPRO effectively, but no work on APIs will be carried out in the working group.
+The WG will coordinate its work with owners of any APIs that use the "throughput advice" in order to ensure that browser applications will be able to use SCONE protocol effectively, but no work on APIs will be carried out in the working group.

+## Milestones

+- Submit a standards track protocol to communicate "throughput advice"— from network elements to the endpoint to the IESG for publication by end of 2025.
+- Submit an informational documentation of Applicability and Manageability for SCONE protocol to the IESG for publication by the end of 2025.